tal-z/QR/README.md

 # Toy QR Code Generator!

-This repo is a project where I am building a toy QR code generator in Python.
+I built a toy QR code generator in Python.
-The goal is to make one single QR code from scratch, which re-directs to http://www.talzaken.com.
+The goal was to make one single QR code from scratch, which re-directs to http://www.talzaken.com.
 It's a QR code generator that generates exactly one QR code!